spinnaker/spinnaker.io/content/en/docs/setup/other_config/monitoring/_index.md

     Counters are scoped to the process they are in.
 If you have a counter in each of two different microservice replicas (including a restart), those counters will be independent of one another.
 Each process only knows about itself.
-The daemon adds a tag to each data point that identifies which instance it came from so that you can drill down into individual instances if you need.
+The plugin adds a tag to each data point that identifies which instance it came from so that you can drill down into individual instances if you need.
 However, typically you will use your monitoring system to aggregate counters across all replicas.